tflo/Ctx-Typeset-Tool/Ctx Typeset/Ctx Typeset.scptd/Contents/Resources/Manual/Manual.md

 - *ASObjC Runner* by Shane Stanley (http://www.macosxautomation.com/applescript/apps/runner.html); used for modifier keys, progress bars, file path parsing, file URI parsing, …
-- *terminal-notifier* by Eloy Durán (https://github.com/alloy/terminal-notifier); used for notifications from the command line for pre-Mavericks systems.
 - *p7zip* (http://sourceforge.net/projects/p7zip/), originally by Igor Pavlov;
   used for multithreaded creation of *xz* archive for ConTeXt backup.